Explore the roles and relationships of the church and the individual in missions and outreach!

-Come join us on Saturday, July 12, 2025 at the Goodfield Apostolic Christian Church for a full day of presentations, breakouts, and small group discussions on a wide variety of mission-related topics.
+Come join us on Saturday, July 11, 2026 at the Roanoke Apostolic Christian Church for a full day of presentations, breakouts, and small group discussions on a wide variety of mission-related topics.

 This missions conference is not just about what HarvestCall is currently doing.
 It’s more about learning together how we as individuals and as a church can become more effective at reaching a lost world with the light of the glorious gospel.

 Proclaim & Serve is for everyone from anywhere in the country — you don't need to be from central Illinois.
-Overnight accommodations are available – just indicate that on the registration form.
-(If you prefer staying in a hotel, there are many options nearby.
-See below.)
+Overnight accommodations are available – please contact Mandy Yordy at smyordy98@gmail.com to find a host.

 Not attended a Proclaim & Serve yet?
-Get a flavor for the event in this short video.
+Get a flavor for the event in this short video from last year.

 Schedule (all times are Central time)